Who we are

 • We value each person’s story and support them to use their life experiences to help make a difference

-• We walk long-term with our participants through life’s ups and downs, not just until a programme ends
+• We walk long-term with people through life’s ups and downs, not just until a programme ends

 • We equip the whole person – spirit, soul & body – for lasting change

-• We model servant leadership through showing aroha, hospitality, and generosity
+• We model servant leadership showing aroha, hospitality, and generosity

 • We believe healed people help heal communities and support people to lead from lived experience